WisdomSky/CasaOS-LinuxServer-AppStore/README.md

     curl -fsSL https://get.casaos.io/update/v0.4.4-alpha | sudo bash

-### Error 404 Not Found when running the install command
+### Error 404 Not Found during install

-This could be cause by your CasaOS running on a port other than the default `port 80`.
+This could be caused by your CasaOS running on a port other than the default `port 80`.
 You need to add the `-u` flag at the end to tell command which port your CasaOS is running:

 ```bash
 casaos-cli app-management register app-store https://paodayag.dev/linuxserver-appstore.zip -u "localhost:<my-casa-os-port>"